samepant/cosmos-posts/dev-setup/index.md

 ### Footnotes

-If you've previously created a chain on your local machine, you may need to reset the database before you create a new one:
+If you've previously created a chain on your local machine, you may need to reset the database before you create a new one (THIS WILL REMOVE ANY CHAIN DATA FROM PREVIOUS INITIALIZATIONS):

-1. In your home directory, CAREFULLY run:
+1. In your home directory, remove any `.simapp` directory
-   `rm -rf ./.simapp`

 2. In the `cosmos-sdk/build` directory, run:
-   `./simd unsafe-reset-all`
+   `./simd tendermint unsafe-reset-all`